espressif/esp-idf/docs/en/get-started-cmake/linux-setup.rst

 Next Steps
 ==========

-To carry on with development environment setup, proceed to section :ref:`get-started-get-esp-idf`.
+To carry on with development environment setup, proceed to section :ref:`get-started-get-esp-idf-cmake`.

 Related Documents